satvik-tandon/cc-simple-server/vagrant.md

 ```bash
 poetry run uvicorn cc_simple_server.server:app --reload --host 0.0.0.0 --port 8000
 ```
-The API will be available at:
+The API will be available outside the Vagrant machine at:
 ```
 http://localhost:8000
 ```